 In 2010 when he felt it was time to move on from Per Se, Benno knew he needed to do something completely different if he was going to stay in New York; Italian cuisine was a natural choice.
 “Since I was a kid I’ve always had a love affair with Italian food, and have traveled to Italy many times over the years.”

 Benno went on to open Lincoln Ristorante at New York’s iconic Lincoln Center, where he spent six years as Executive Chef.
 During this time, he gained acclaim for his contemporary Italian cuisine, including earning a Michelin star, and receiving accolades from notable publications including Esquire, GQ, and the New York Times.

 The newly redesigned landmark the Evelyn Hotel, located in New York’s vibrant NoMad neighborhood, is home to the next chapter in Chef Benno’s culinary epoch.
-Of his three new projects Benno says, “There aren’t many spaces in NYC that would lend themselves to what we’re doing in one location, with the bakery [Leonelli Focacceria] in the front of the hotel, casual Italian [Leonelli Taberna] through the lobby, and a fine-dining restaurant in back [Benno].
+Of his three new projects Benno says, “There aren’t many spaces in NYC that would lend themselves to what we’re doing in one location, with the Bakery in the front of the hotel, casual Italian Restaurant & Bar through the lobby, and a fine-dining restaurant, Benno, in back.
 It affords me the opportunity to take everything I’ve done throughout my career and showcase it all in one place.”